-For dentists doing a virtual consultation away from the office, make a secure remote access connection to enter the information directly into their dental management software.
+For dentists doing a virtual consultation away from the office, create a secure remote access connection to the office.
+The dentist can then enter the information directly into their dental management software.
 This ensures that the patient data is immediately stored and encrypted to safeguard against data breaches.

-It may take some time for dental offices to adjust to the new normal and find what works best for them.
-However, with the correct tools and incorporation of teledentistry, dental offices can improve their availability without overloading the office with in-person visits.
+It may take some time for dental offices to adjust to the new normal and find what works for them.
+However, dental offices can improve their availability with teledentistry without overloading the office with in-person visits.
 This extension of dental care also helps build patient relationships and there some are still apprehensive of visiting the office.

-In conjunction with teledentistry, explore ways you can use your dental management software to help identify gaps in the schedule so that you can fill them with appointments for necessary procedures.
+In conjunction with teledentistry, explore ways you can use your dental management software to help identify gaps in the schedule.
+This will let you fill them with appointments for necessary procedures.